 REAL ESTATE LAW FIRM IN RIDGEWOOD, NJ

-Congratulations, on the decision to buy your dream home in the Garden State!
+Congratulations on the decision to buy your dream house in Garden State!
 Once you have selected your home, you will need to make an offer to purchase your dream home.

-The contract is presented to the seller for consideration.
-The seller may accept your offer to purchase, reject it, or make a counteroffer.
-If a seller wants to change any part of your offer, you may receive a counteroffer specifying those changes.
-You, as the buyer, have the option to accept the counteroffer or you may respond by presenting a counteroffer of your own.
-When the seller has accepted your offer and/or counteroffer and both parties have signed and executed the contract, this is when the attorney review period commences.
+The contract is presented to the seller for their consideration.
+The seller can accept your purchase offer, reject it or make a counteroffer.
+If a seller wishes to change any part of their offer, they may receive a counteroffer specifying those changes.
+You, as the buyer, have the option of accepting the counteroffer or you can respond by submitting a counteroffer of your own.
+When the seller has accepted your offer and/or counter offer and both parties have signed and executed the contract, this is when the attorney's review period begins.

-At this juncture, you will need to retain a real estate attorney.
+At this juncture, you will need to hire a real estate attorney.
 Why?
-In New Jersey, there is an attorney review clause in the preprinted form contracts.
-The attorney review clause provides that the buyer and seller have three (3) days from the date that the executed contracts are delivered, to consult a real estate attorney.
-During the attorney review period, the buyer can have an attorney review the contract and disapprove of the terms within the contract.
-At this stage, either buyer or seller can disapprove of the contract and render the contract null and void.
-If the contract is not disapproved within the attorney review period, the buyer will be bound by the contract as written.
+In New Jersey, there is an attorney review clause in pre-printed form contracts.
+The clause of revision of the lawyer establishes that the buyer and the seller are three (3) as of the date in which the executed contracts are given to consult to a lawyer of real estate.
+During the attorney review period, the buyer can have an attorney review the contract and disapprove of the terms of the contract.
+At this stage, both the buyer and the seller can disapprove of the contract and void the contract.
+If the contract is not disapproved within the attorney's review period, the buyer will be bound by the contract as written.

-This is the reason why it is crucial to contact and retain a real estate attorney.
+This is the reason for which is crucial to contact and to contract a lawyer of real estate.
 Only a real estate attorney can advise you of your rights as a buyer and recommend certain modifications that may be appropriate given the circumstances of your situation.
-A real estate attorney will protect you in both contract negotiations and navigate any disputes that may arise before or at the real estate closing or settlement.
-If there are certain modifications that need to be made to the contract, then the contract will be disapproved and modifications will be proposed for the other side to consider.
-Once all the modifications have been considered and agreed upon by both sides, then the contract is binding.
+A real estate attorney will protect you both in contract negotiations and in disputes that may appear before or during the real estate closing or liquidation.
+A real estate attorney will protect you both in contract negotiations and in disputes that may arise before or during the real estate closing or liquidation.
+Once both parties have considered and decided all the modifications, the contract is binding.

-Purchasing a home is a big investment and you should consult an experienced real estate attorney to protect your rights.
-The expense of an attorney is minimal in comparison to the purchase of your home, bank charges, moving expenses, and other fees.
+Buying a home is a great investment and you should consult an experienced real estate attorney to protect your rights.
+The expense of a lawyer is minimal compared to the purchase of your house, bank charges, moving expenses, and other fees.

 The Law Office of Carolina T. Curbelo, LLC

-Please contact us if you have any questions concerning the purchase of residential real estate at (201) 379-4040.
+Contact us if you have any questions about purchasing residential real estate at (201) 379-4040.